 General Deposit | $100

-This is a deposit kept by the university.
+When you enroll at Pacific, $300 of your $400 deposit is applied toward your tuition.
+The remaining $100 is a general deposit which is refundable after you graduate from Pacific.
 Within a reasonable amount of time after leaving the institution, the student will receive the full deposit back unless outstanding charges exist.